DECODEproject/whitepaper/hardware_supports.md

 **IOT Data streams** IOT data represents a special case of data in that it is likely to involve larger volumes of time series data.
 DECODE will continue to explore this space as it moves into implementation.
 A key question will be how to leverage existing IOT data stores / aggregators such as the [AWS IOT](https://aws.amazon.com/iot/).
 Following our principle of "Reuse don't Re-Invent", one option is to provide tools that allow decode to be integrated as an entitlements and access control mechanism over such existing aggregators and data stores.
 A more involved option is for DECODE to provide a custom store (based on open source stack such as [Cassandra](http://cassandra.apache.org/) or [Elastic Search](https://www.elastic.co/products/elasticsearch).
 Elastic search for example already provides a mechanism for [Role Based Access Control (RBAC)](https://www.elastic.co/guide/en/shield/current/configuring-rbac.html) which may provide a starting point.

-The theme of data storage will continue to evolve and this whitepaper will be updated accordingly in subsequent versions.
+The theme of data storage will continue to evolve and will be published via the whitepaper.